-If you’ve been told that you or your child is too old to have amblyopia, or "lazy eye" corrected, someone has done you a true disservice.
+If you’ve been told that you or your child is too old to have amblyopia, or "lazy eye," corrected, someone has done you a true disservice.
+Here's how to fix a lazy eye.

 So why are some parents being told otherwise?